 Which oils are best to blend?

 As mentioned, "Each one carries different characteristics and can impart different nutrients," notes Michelle O'Connor, texture specialist and artistic director at Matrix.
-(Read: Coconut oil has tons of lauric acid; olive oil boasts vitamins E and K; and castor oil is rich in ricinoleic acid.)
+(Read: Coconut oil has tons of lauric acid; olive oil boasts vitamins E and K; and castor oil is rich in ricinoleic acid1.)
 That said, you can't really go wrong with mixing: "I'm a huge fan of Jamaican black castor oil, coconut oil, rosemary oil, and lavender oil," O'Connor notes.
-Those essential oils also have tons of vitamins and nutrients to nourish the strands—those two, in particular, have been linked to improving hair thickness and promoting speedier hair growth, respectively.
+Those essential oils also have tons of vitamins and nutrients to nourish the strands—those two, in particular, have been linked to improving hair thickness2 and promoting speedier hair growth, respectively.